 Australia provides good quality and affordable accommodation.
-Students will need \$21,041per year (excluding tuition) to cover living expenses including accommodation, food, transport, entertainment, clothing, and books.
+Students will need \$29,710 per year (excluding tuition) to cover living expenses including accommodation, food, transport, entertainment, clothing, and books.
+The Financial Capacity Requirement for student and student guardian visas has increased from \$24,505 to \$29,710 effective 10th May 2024.